laroche/tastyworks-pnl/README.md

    - More German words in the output csv file for the German Finanzamt.
    - Can Excel output also include yearly summary data computed from Excel?
 (How are formulas output?)
      Can transactions also be grouped per year on different sheets/tabs?
 A yearly tab.
    - Output open positions (assets) at start/end of year.
-Also include summary of unrealized gains.
+Also include summary of unrealized gains (including currencies).
    - Is the time output using the correct timezone?
    - Are we rounding output correctly?
       - The EUR amount is internally stored with 4 digits, so if pnl computations are done, we can have slightly different results.
 Maybe the EUR amount should already be stored rounded to 2 digits for all further computations.
 As tax data should be computed from the spreadsheet file, this is not really an issue.
-   - Use --summary=summary.csv to output tax information for all years into separate csv file.
    - Output report as pdf in addition to csv: <https://github.com/probstj/ccGains>
-   - Output all warnings and error messages into an extra field.
    - Allow new strategy field / cetegory to be filled out.
    - Add an extra notes/comment field that can be edited.
    - Verlustverrechnungstöpfe für Aktien, Sonstiges, Termingeschäfte.
 Berechnung der zu zahlenden Steuer.